roza70/lumiere-jewels/README.md

 A full-stack luxury jewellery ecommerce web application built with the MERN stack.
 Lumière Jewels features a elegant customer-facing storefront, a powerful admin panel, and a complete order management system — designed and developed as a flagship portfolio project.

+NOTE:This is a portfolio/demo e-commerce project created for educational purposes.
+Product images belong to their respective owners and are used as placeholders.

 ---

 ![React](https://img.shields.io/badge/React-18-61DAFB?style=for-the-badge&logo=react&logoColor=black)